xmtp/XIPs/XIPs/xip-message-content-types.md

 Type ID identifies particular type of content that can be handled by a specific implementation of its encoding/decoding rules.
 Content type version allows future evolution of the content type definition.

-Type version is captured in the common major.minor form intended to convey the associated semantics that versions differing in the minor version only SHOULD be backward compatible, i.e. a client supporting an earlier version SHOULD be able to adequately present content with later version.
-Content type authority SHOULD manage the evolution of content type in a manner that respects this constraint.
+Type version is captured in the common major.minor form intended to convey the associated semantics that versions differing in the minor version only MUST be backward compatible, i.e. a client supporting an earlier version MUST be able to adequately present content with later version.
+Content type authority MUST manage the evolution of content type in a manner that respects this constraint.

 Due forethought should be given when choosing identifiers as there are no provisions to change them once they have been in use.
 A new identifier introduces a new (assumed unrelated) authority or content type as far as the protocol is concerned.